fox-self/vscode-hyperupcall-packs/README.md

 ### 3. Platform packs

-- *nix
+- \*nix
 - Windows

 ## Usage

-I recommend choosing one extension from each category.
-For example, see this `devcontainer.json`:
+Click the _Extensions_ tab and search for `Edwin's Pack:` to see all the packs.
+I recommend choosing one extension from each category (they are color-coded).
+For example, see this [`devcontainer.json`](https://code.visualstudio.com/docs/devcontainers/containers):

 ```jsonc
 {